Inverse Optimization: Theory and Applications: Applications in Estimation Problems

 \paragraph{Inverse model.} The inverse optimization model estimates the components $c_{i,t}$ of the utility function for all $i$.
 Let the vector $\bpi_t = (\pi_{t,1}, \ldots, \pi_{t,m})$ describe a set of $m$ ``features'' at period $t$.
 Features can include recent consumption behavior or descriptions of weather conditions.
 Consider a data set of $N$ observations of consumption-features-price tuples $\{(\hat y_t, p_t, \bpi_t)\}_{t=1}^N$.
 We first transform each $\hat y_t$ into a vector $\bhx_t$ by setting the first $\lfloor y_t/s \rfloor$ elements of the vector as $s$, the $\lceil y_t/s \rceil$-th element as $\lfloor y_t/s \rfloor -s$, and the last $I-\lceil y_t/s \rceil$ elements as zero.
 We then define the utility function components as a linear regression of the features

 Let $\kappa >0$ be a regularization parameter.
 The regularized inverse optimization problem is

 which estimates the regression parameters of the utility function subject to the utility taking the shape of a stepwise non-increasing linear function.
 Both the Minimum Distance loss function $\ell_{\mathrm{D}}(\bhx_t, \Xopt_t(\btheta))$ (Section \ref{sec:datadriven_distance}) and the Absolute Sub-optimality loss function $\ell_{\mathrm{ASO}}(\bhx_t, \Xopt_t(\btheta))$ (Section \ref{subsec:suboptimality}) have been examined in the literature \citep{saez2016data,saez2017short,fernandez2019ev,fernandez2021forecasting,lu2018data}.
-The regularization hyperparameter $\kappa$ can be tuned using cross validation to maximize the out-of-sample performance of the forward model.
+The regularization hyperparameter $\kappa$ can be tuned using cross-validation.
 Since model \eqref{model:elec_cons_init} is a linear optimization model, strong duality can be used to formulate and solve the inverse problem.

-Sevearl papers in this area have shown that the calibrated forward models outperform both classical and black-box time series forecasting methods over both synthetic and real data~\citep{saez2016data, saez2017short, lu2018data, fernandez2019ev, fernandez2021forecasting}.
-Furthermore, the estimated utility function possess the same stepwise linear shape as the demand bids that must be submitted to market-clearing operators (as described in Section \ref{subsubsec:market-clearing}), meaning the estimated functions can be directly submitted as a market bid by a retailer.
+The calibrated forward models are shown to outperform both classical and black-box time series forecasting methods over synthetic and real data.
+The estimated utility function also possesses the same stepwise linear shape as the demand bids that must be submitted to market-clearing operators, meaning that the estimated functions can be directly submitted as a bid by a retailer.
+This latter observation reveals another benefit of using such a ``structured" estimation framework.

-We conclude by noting that a number of alternative inverse models have been proposed for modeling energy consumption.
-The models differ by capturing the unique properties specific to the entities being modeled~\citep{lu2018data, xu2016data, fernandez2019ev, tsiligkaridis2019data, tsiligkaridis2020coordinated}.
-For example, \citet{fernandez2019ev} extends the above approach by the considering bidirectional electricity flow capabilities (i.e., vehicle-to-grid) of electric vehicles.~\citet{tsiligkaridis2019data} and \citet{tsiligkaridis2020coordinated} consider data centers that adjust electricity consumption by modifying the number of servers running.
-This modification affects wait times and the service quality of jobs, and the proposed inverse model seeks to infer cost functions representing this quality of service.